JamesWoolfenden/terraform-by-example/docs/index.md

 By [James Woolfenden](https://www.linkedin.com/jameswoolfenden/)

-I've been using Terraform since version 0.5 <https://www.hashicorp.com/blog/terraform-0-5/> while that seems a while, i'm still learning and it's still changing.
+I've been using Terraform since version 0.5 <https://www.hashicorp.com/blog/terraform-0-5/> while that seems a while, I'm still learning and it's still changing.
-I've used it with all of the Main Public Clouds.
-The majority of my Examples will target AWS.
+I've used it with all of the main public clouds.
+The majority of the examples here will target AWS, but no prior knowledge is required.

 ## Resources